Peartes/imagerepo/README.md

 So, you have a therapeutic image and want to add to the repo, yay.
 Here are a few things to know:

 - Make sure you know the mood of the image.
-Well, for now we only take "happy", "sad", "calm" and "depressed" moods any other will be ignored.
+Well, for now we only take "happy" :happy:, "sad" :sad:, "calm" :calm: and "depressed" :sad: moods any other will be ignored.
 - Also, allowed file types are jpg|JPG|jpeg|JPEG|png|PNG|gif|GIF.
 Any other would be rejected sorry :cry:

 Once we have confirmed that the requirements are met, and the app is running, let's add an image to the repo.